 Choice of first-line ART depends on tolerability, drug interactions, patient preference and likely adherence, resistance profile, and, for women, pregnancy intentions and contraception.
 With INSTI-based regimens dominating preferred options for ART initiation, is there a role for boosted PIs?
 Poorly adherent patients or those who have difficulties engaging in care remain an important group where PIs can be useful.
 Although resistance to INSTIs is uncommon, it does develop, and boosted PIs are crucial for that setting.

 Data are emerging on the potential metabolic effects of tenofovir alafenamide (TAF).
 For patients at high risk of metabolic-related comorbidities, is a 2-drug regimen a preferred option in place of a TAF-based triple regimen?
 Where does the doravirine/lamivudine/tenofovir disoproxil fumarate fixed-dose combination fit into current treatment strategies?
-These are just a few of the challenges we will discuss.
+These are just a few of the challenges that we discussed.

 Optimizing ART in Women